KennyVilella/bulldozer_simulator_mujoco/model/bulldozer/README.md

 Customized friction is added such that it creates a softer contact between the wheels and the floor.

 A motor actuation is then added to each set of wheels.
-Right and left crawler can then be actuated separatly as it is the case for the real machine.
+Right and left crawler can then be actuated separately as it is the case for the real machine.

 Overall, the simulated locomotion seems to be quite different from what may be expected.
-In particular, the bulldozer bounces more than it should and it may occasionnaly stay stuck.
+In particular, the bulldozer bounces more than it should and it may occasionally stay stuck.
-Improving the locomotion would probably require parameter optimization against experimental data to measure the perfromance of the simulated bulldozer against a real machine.
+Improving the locomotion would probably require parameter optimization against experimental data to measure the perfomance of the simulated bulldozer against a real machine.
 This is however clearly out of the scope of this project.

 ## Inertia calculation